 Chicken Tortilla Soup IV Recipe.
 A Two Bite Breakfast: Bacon & Eggs in Toast Cups. * Updated post from archive: Originally posted March 29, 2009 If you where to ask me what is my favorite meal of the day without a thought my response would be breakfast!

 Pepperoni Pizza Puffs.
 If I ask my kids what they want for dinner, there’s a ninety percent chance they will say pizza.
 They love it, as most kids do.
-I guess I have an affection for it too, but we don’t indulge too often.
-If I had to choose a favorite pizza, it would be the Hawaiian, but no one else in my household appreciates its flavors like I do, too bad for them.
+Buttered Rosemary Rolls.
+I had some rolls like these in a restaurant once.

 Everybody knows that I like to experiment in the kitchen, but somehow the idea of making a bar food staple like mozzarella sticks from scratch seemed like a complete waste of time to the group.
 After being lectured about the innumerable brands available in the freezer section at the grocery store and a heated debate about whether marinara or ranch is the better dipping accompaniment, I decided to risk further heckling and see if I couldn’t one-up T.G.I.
 Friday’s in my own kitchen.
 It might have been the alcohol, but the first batch was gone within a matter of seconds.
 Simultaneously crispy and gooey, these mozzarella sticks seem to defy the laws of physics and flavor.
 With the question about whether or not it’s a waste of time to make mozzarella sticks at home answered, the question of the perfect dip remained.
 Serves 4.
 Party Food!
 Pizza in a Bite.

 October 20th, 2008 by katie Getting together to watch a game?

 First you mix left over potatoes with fresh roasted garlic and shredded Gruyere cheese.
 Next they are coated in a mixture of regular and panko bread crumbs.
 Finally you take the cheesy roasted garlic potato balls and fry them until they are perfectly golden brown.
 They are crispy on the outside and oh so soft on the inside.
 As if I really needed another way to eat mashed potatoes.

 Cheesy Garlic Sticks.
 I make them all the time.
 They are delicious, they only take a handful of ingredients, and often they are filling enough to make a meal out of on the cheap.
 I've tried a bunch of little tweaks to come up with what I think is the most delicious recipe for Cheesy Garlic Sticks.
 Ready for the recipe?
 I don't make my own pizza dough.
 When you get your dough, it may need to be 'proofed', which just means it may need to rise.
 Next up for me to decide on was the type of cheese.
 Pepperoni Pizza Muffins Recipe.
 When I’m online looking for dinner inspiration, I often search for recipes that take something my family loves and make it into something new.
 Since pizza is one of my family’s favorite treat, I try to find new ways to incorporate it into our menu – kinda like I did with the Fried Pizza Bites.